French Republic · study

 Can I stay in France after graduating?+

 Yes.
 Graduates can apply for a 12-month Autorisation Provisoire de Séjour (APS) to seek employment.
-If you find a qualifying job, you can transition to a Talent Passport (if meeting the 2× SMIC and master's criteria) or a standard salarié permit.
+If you find a qualifying job, you can transition to a Talent Passport if you meet the current salary and qualification criteria, or to a standard salarié permit.

 Need tailored advice?